Apparel Production Process, and introduction to the clothing industry. Posted on 29 Dec 22:58

 Take your time in researching the print shop you want to use.
 Faster and larger production machines are more expensive, thus usually only larger, more established print shops are able to afford those bigger machines.
 Those print shops likely got that big because they’re actually good at what they do and have a large client base.
 Generally, you’ll want to work with the largest print shop that will take you on.
 It may be nice to go with a smaller shop for the personal attention, but you’ll likely run into scaling problems fairly quickly and they may not have the experience to produce things with consistency across your entire line.

 * An example of an automatic printing press.
 This machine costs upwards of +$160,000.00.
 A small print shop won't be able afford this machine, which has the capability of printing up 1,000+ shirts per hour.
-If you are planning to grow your company (which you should be if you're here to make money), it is important to consider a print shop with capabilities that you can grow into.
+If you are planning to grow your company (which you should be), it is important to consider a print shop with capabilities that you can grow into.

 It sounds nice to start with a small print shop and “grow with them”, but this usually means they don’t have any idea what they’re doing, and are counting on you to be their guinea pig.
 This approach doesn’t usually end up well for the guinea pig.